Alaska Vacation Planning

 What’s the road like?
 Most of the Alaska highways are paved or chip sealed and most rough sections are well marked – but not all, so stay alert.
 Do not be afraid to try and drive on the smoothest part of the road.
 Keep to the right on corners and when going up-hill.
 Watch your mirrors as some people travel the highway much faster than others.
 If you let them get by it is safest for everyone.
 Most highways are all-weather roads that are maintained year-round and grades are moderate except for those in the highest mountain passes.
 It’s the law to drive with your headlights on at all times.

 If you plan a winter trip, have plenty of warm, winter clothing, down-filled sleeping bags, an electric engine heater that you can plug in at overnight stops, and remember to run only on the top half of your gas tank.
-Many of the lodges and service stations close during the winter so when you stop, you need to find out which facilities down the line are still open.
+Many of the lodges and service stations close during the winter so when you stop, you need to find out which facilities down the highway are still open.
 If the weather is extreme, it is best to call ahead to make sure your next planned stop is open.

 Automotive services are found about every 50 or 60 miles along the route (except in winter), and most sizes of tires are stocked by roadside services.
 You can get tires repaired at most lodges and highway services.
 Be sure to periodically check the wheel nuts on campers and motorhomes (particularly the vehicles with dual rear wheels).
 Maintaining proper tire pressure will cut down on problems